 Standard hours of operation for the College are Monday-Thursday, 8 a.m. - 5 p.m., and Friday, 8 a.m. - 2 p.m.
 Some offices keep extended hours in the evenings.
 Interested persons may contact the individual offices for specific hours of operation.

 The Recruitment, Admissions, and Orientation Office provides accurate, pertinent, and up-to-date information regarding the College, its academic programs, admission requirements, resources and student services, and campus events.
 To request information and to be added to our mailing list, contact 864-646-1550 or email@example.com.

 Tri-County Technical College has four campuses: the Pendleton Campus, located at 7900 Highway 76 in Pendleton, SC; the Anderson Campus, located at 511 Michelin Boulevard in Anderson, SC; the Easley Campus, located at 1774 Powdersville Road in Easley, SC; and the Oconee Campus at the Hamilton Career Center, located at 100 Vocational Drive in Seneca, SC.

-Large groups (15+ students), tours of the Anderson, Easley, or Oconee Campuses, Industrial and Technology Center, or Halbert Hall (where our Veterinary Technology program is housed), should schedule through the Office of Recruitment, Admissions, and Orientation by calling 864-646-1550 or register on our web site at http://tctc.edu/tour.
+For large groups (15+ students), tours of the Anderson, Easley Campus, Industrial and Technology Center, or Halbert Hall (where our Veterinary Technology program is housed), please schedule through the Office of Recruitment, Admissions, and Orientation by calling 864-646-1550 or e-mailing your request to firstname.lastname@example.org.
 We look forward to your visit!